What’s Next For Cellulosic Biofuels and the D3 RIN Part 4 – Fueling Heavy Duty Trucks With Fuel From Cows

 In 2007, a primary objective of the Renewable Fuel Standard (RFS) was to stimulate development of at least 16 billion gallons/year of liquid fuels made from cellulosic biomass which consists of non-food crops and waste biomass like corn stalks, corncobs, straw, wood, and wood byproducts.

 But the 2007 vision of making gasoline from wood chips never materialized and things evolved into a very different reality.
-Today’s cellulosic biofuel industry generates, gathers, and moves methane from landfills and dairy farms into the combustion chambers of heavy duty trucks.
+Today’s cellulosic biofuel industry generates, gathers, and moves methane from landfills and dairy farms into the combustion chambers of heavy duty truck engines.
 This blog series tells this story with a focus on the D3 Renewable Identification Number (RIN) which is the U.S. federal subsidy designed to enable production of cellulosic biofuel.
-Today’s episode gives a high level overview of the 17 year, on-the-ground history of cellulosic biofuels.

 Part 1 focused on the history of the D3 RIN, which is the primary subsidy driving the potential growth of a cellulosic biofuel industry in the U.S. The D3 RIN started life in the spotlight, as part of a high-profile vision to stimulate growth of an industry that made liquid fuels from wood chips.